hexrw/sp-api/docs/sdk/advanced.md

 ## Inspecting generated models

-All operations and models live in the `@selling-partner-api/models` workspace.
+All operations and models live in the published `@selling-partner-api/models` package.
 Import schemas or paths if you need to validate payloads or render forms:

 ```ts
 import { notifications, paths as notificationPaths } from "@selling-partner-api/models"